 “I went there being purely in that electronic/synthesiser/computer composition paradigm and then I started seeing all these mechanical things kicking around.
 What I found immediately was I could build things that would produce these sounds that would be frankly just too difficult for me at my skill level to make on a computer.”

-Dr Kapur divides his time between CalArts, where he is Director of the Music Technology programme, and Victoria, where he teaches part-time and supervises PhD students.
+Dr Kapur divides his time between CalArts, where he is Director of the Music Technology programme, and Victoria University of Wellington, where he teaches part-time and supervises PhD students.

-In 2010, Dr Murphy followed him to Victoria for his own PhD, particularly liking the interdisciplinary relationship between the University’s School of Music and School of Engineering and Computer Science.
+In 2010, Dr Murphy followed him to the University for his own PhD, particularly liking the interdisciplinary relationship between the University’s School of Music and School of Engineering and Computer Science.
 “The more I look around internationally, I see that’s the exception rather than the rule,” he says.